dsyer/jersc/README.md

 ## Usage

-Basic usage is to scan a file to inspect the character slots - just exit with `Ctrl-C` or enter "n" when prompted:
+Basic usage is to scan a file to inspect the character slots - just exit with `Ctrl-C` or enter "n" when prompted.
+File names ending in ".gz" will be treated as compressed (saving 90% of disk space for a typical ER save file).
+Example (assuming `ER0000.sl2` exists in the current directory):

 ```bash
 $ ./jersc